66Ton99/fpPaymentCartPlugin/README.markdown

       object_classes_names: 'product table' # put there the name your product table

-All "products" table should have fpPaymentCartable behaviour

-_schema.yml_

-    Product:
-      actAs:
-        fpPaymentCartable: ~
-      columns:
-        some_other_field: {type: integer, notnull: true}

 ## How to use

 You have to include the buttons in the view.
 You can add the component by adding those lines: